bkromhout/Ruqus/README.md

 <a name="hide"/>
 ### `@Hide`
 It's fairly common for your model objects to have fields which you don't want users to be able to use when constructing queries.
-Ruqus will automatically skip fields which are annotated with [Realm's `@Ignore` annotation][Realm Ignore], but for cases where you *do* want Realm to have a field, but you *don't* want users to be able to use it, annotate that field with `@Hide`.
+Ruqus will automatically skip any fields which are annotated with [Realm's `@Ignore` annotation][Realm Ignore], but for cases where you *do* want Realm to have a field, but you *don't* want users to be able to use it, annotate that field with `@Hide`.

-Here's an example which uses the [`Person`][Person Class] class from the sample app:
+Here's an example from the [`Person`][Person Class] class from the sample app:
 ```java
 @Queryable(name = "Person")
 public class Person extends RealmObject {